 If you're a new venue or team - get in touch - see contact details below.

 If you're an individual, talk first to your friends to try to get them interested in forming a team, then get in touch and we'll try to find you a venue.

-We open for registration for the 2019 season from February 1st.
+We open for registration for the 2020 season on February 1st.

 The Committee reserves the right to cap the number of teams to minimise byes in the lower sections.